uclibs/hydra-connect-2014-presentation/README.md

     * Use good commit messages
     * Use good branch names / strategy
     * Use a good collaboration structure
+    * Adapt it to your needs
-* Develop a script for quality assurance
+* Follow a script for quality assurance
     * Don’t rely on spec tests alone
-    * Document steps to check your app before deploying to production
+    * Document the steps to check your app before deploying
-* Be a good contributer
-    * Squash commits
-    * Talk the talk
-    * Don't merge your own pull requests
-    * Get involved in a gem
 * Collaboration tables and monitors
     * (show a pic of our set up)
     * Great for swarming
 * Swarms and scrums
     * Schedule regular times to update and work with each other
+* Get involved in a gem